emiliebarnard/pokemon-in-python/index.md

 ### Pokémon Shapes

 ### Pokémon Species
-A <i>Pokémon Species<i> forms the basis for at least one Pokémon.
-Attributes of a *Pokémon species* are shared across all varieties of Pokémon within the species.
+A <i>Pokémon Species</i> forms the basis for at least one Pokémon.
+Attributes of a <i>Pokémon species</i> are shared across all varieties of Pokémon within the species.

 #### API Path
 `https://pokeapi.co/api/v2/pokemon-species/{id or name}/`